Best Outdoor Security Systems in 2026

 As flashy as Vivint’s automation and equipment are, Vivint’s professional monitoring service is quite straightforward.
 It costs $29.99 to $49.99 per month, with the top-tier Vivint plan including both cloud video storage and home automation features.
 We highly encourage using Vivint’s home automation to further improve your security.
 Even simple custom notifications – like reminding you to close the front door if you left it open for more than 30 minutes – can help.
 And yes, we were able to set up those types of automations using Vivint.

 As for performance, we appreciate Vivint’s reliability.
 It’s a cellular-based system, which means it can send alerts to the monitoring centers even if your internet is down.
-Response times were pretty fast, too.
-Text-based alerts come in within 10 seconds of a sensor being tripped, and phone alerts come in within about 45 seconds.
+Response times are impressively fast.
+Text-based alerts come in within 10 seconds of a sensor being tripped, and phone alerts arrive within about 45 seconds.

 Something to Consider: Unlike ADT that sends text-based alerts in a group chat, Vivint sends texts only to the household’s designated point of contact.